 There are two major groups of scale insects: soft scales and armored scales.
 Soft scales generally become larger in size than armored scales and are somewhat mobile as nymphs.
 Nymphs and adult female armored scales are completely sessile, and adult males of both are tiny gnat-like insects with a single pair of wings.
 The cover and body of soft scales are attached, whereas the cover can be removed from armored scales, revealing the round body underneath.
 Another important distinction is that armored scales produce no honeydew, while soft scales produce copious amounts of honeydew that attracts ants and serves as substrate for sooty mold, which often accumulates on foliage below the infestation.

-The most important armored-scale pests in Florida are snow scale (Unaspis citri), Florida red scale (Chrysomphalus aonidium), California red scale (Aonidiella aurantii), purple scale (Lepidosaphes beckii), Glover’s scale (Lepidosaphes gloveri), and chaff scale (Parlatoria pergandii).
+The most important armored scales in Florida are snow scale (Unaspis citri), Florida red scale (Chrysomphalus aonidium), California red scale (Aonidiella aurantii), purple scale (Lepidosaphes beckii), Glover’s scale (Lepidosaphes gloveri), and chaff scale (Parlatoria pergandii).
 Snow scale tends to infest the trunk and scaffold limbs, especially those of grapefruit.
 The name refers to the male nymphs, which are white, numerous, and indistinguishable from males of the related species, lesser snow scale, Pinnaspis strachani, and fern scale, P. aspidistrae.
 Female snow scales are relatively large, oyster-shaped, and purple in color with a median ridge.
 Lesser snow scale generally inhabits smaller limbs, and fern scale makes small, round colonies of males on leaves and fruit, with a single female off to the side.
 Florida red scale and California red scale typically inhabit fruit, leaves, and small limbs, while purple, Glover’s, and chaff scale may be found in any part of the canopy.
 A new scale, the snout scale (Fiorinia proboscidaria) has been found recently in Florida.
 This scale can be easily confused with a more common scale, the tee scale (Fiorinia theae).
 Both scales can be found on the lower surface of leaves, causing chlorotic yellow patches.

 Historically, pest management of both armored- and soft-scale insects in Florida citrus has been based on highly successful action of native and introduced natural enemies, including predators, especially ladybeetles, parasitic wasps, and fungal pathogens.
 These relatively specific natural enemies coexist with their hosts in the citrus grove under most conditions and can respond to and suppress pest numbers when they periodically increase in individual groves.
 Thus, scale insects should not be considered key pests in development of seasonal programs.
 However, there are conditions under which natural enemies may not function well.
 It is in these cases that scale insects achieve importance in an overall Integrated Pest Management program.
 Factors that are most often responsible for increases in scale populations are (1) weather conditions that disrupt biological control; (2) movement of the pest to groves where natural enemies do not occur; and (3) disruption of natural enemies by other practices, particularly repeated use of broad-spectrum insecticides during a period when natural enemies are active and exposed.
 When these disruptions occur, scale populations can increase sufficiently to damage leaves, fruit, twigs, branches, or trunks.
 The sessile nature of scale insects promotes high concentrations of scales in limited areas within the grove, and so building populations can go unnoticed for several generations.
 Generation times for most scale species require more than one month to progress from egg to adult.
 Thus, populations do not build quickly like some other pest groups, such as mites or aphids.